ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * [Vue](https://vuejs.org/v2/guide/#Relation-to-Custom-Elements)
 * [Riot](https://riot.js.org), pretty close and has the best DX out there imo [try it](https://riot.js.org/play/), there's even a w3c [proposal that looks similar](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

-If whatever you pick enables you to compose UIs using what you already know, i.e. HTML, then I say go for it.
-Being able to write and maintain code like this (I pretend to use Skylab to compose GitHub's UI) is better than anything that currently exists or may exist in the future:
+If whatever you pick enables you to compose UIs using what you already know - HTML - then it's a good choice.
+Being able to write and maintain standards-based markup is easier and less costly since there's nothing proprierary here that will fall out of fashion and need to be refactored:

 ```html
 <body>
   <nav>...</nav>